holygrailagi/SovereignMemoryGRU/README.md

 A single experiment.
 Plenty more to come from our team here.
-Choose a name that’s **memorable, descriptive, and slightly provocative**—something that makes people curious and gives them a hint at the power inside.
-Here are a few suggestions:

-### Repo Name: `SovereignMemoryGRU`

-**Why?**
-- **Sovereign**: Implies independence and control over one’s own data.
-- **Memory**: Clearly states that this is about memory.
-- **GRU**: Specifies the technical core of the project.

-### Full README.md

 ```markdown
 # SovereignMemoryGRU